alisondiazc/CGJ_PBHiFi_WGS_Analysis/3.Reference_alignment/ReferenceAlignment.md

   ```
 ***

-> **Note:** Before running this step, make sure the environment variable PROJECT_DIR is properly defined.
+**Note:** Before proceeding with the following steps, ensure that the PROJECT_DIR environment variable is properly defined.
 To verify that it is set correctly, you can run:
 ```bash
 echo $PROJECT_DIR
 ```